EJ B,Sep 18, 2018 @ 7:56AM

 Automated invoicing reduces costs, such as employee hours.
 One study found that moving from paper invoices to online invoices reduced the cost of each transaction from $20 down to $4.

 They also help you get paid faster.
 Aberdeen Group found that the average service-to-payment cycle is 34 days.
-Having lots of open invoices can create a
+Having lots of open invoices can create a cashflow bottleneck.
+Sending invoices via email, as opposed to paper invoices via mail, reduces this payment cycle.

 Field service tools that allow technicians to invoice in the field significantly shortens that payment cycle even more, especially if they can take payments directly from the customer.